CSE512-15S/a3-yx1992-Heyl-xiaoyiz/README.md

 Scene 2: When user hit play button, the map will update from the start year to the end year with each year's GDP data.
 If user hit pause button, the map will stop at that current year.
 User can also slide the slider control block to navigate to their interested year.

-Scene 3: When the map is not in the suto paly mode and the mouse hover over any country, the country will be highlighted with a brighter color.
+Scene 3: When the map is not in the auto play mode and the mouse hover over any country, the country will be highlighted with a brighter color.
 A popover window shows up near the mouse showing country's name and that country's GDP detail of current year.

 Scene 4: After implementing some features, we realized if we put the control panel on the left it will be hard to show year information and hard to control, so we move it to the top to increase the slider width and maximum the map size.
 We also add some introduction for user to learn about this visualization software.